21 Grocery Stores That Help You Save Money on Gas

 Use your discount at participating Sunoco stations by scanning your Fuel AdvantEdge card.

-From Missouri through the Dakotas, buying groceries helps you save money on gas.
+From Ohio through the Dakotas, buying groceries helps you save money on gas.

 15. Shop N’ Save